Magento vs Shopify

 Compared to Shopify, Magento is designed with scalability in mind.
 Shopify is a simple platform that anyone can use without much coding knowledge.

-When you reach some limits on Magento, you can always go further and install more extensions.
+You can always install more extensions when you reach some limits on Magento.
 You don’t need to switch to a new platform, which can be a hassle.
 In addition, the transfer process from one site to another is always troublesome.

-Magento is strong enough to handle high website traffic, meaning transitioning to another platform isn’t necessary at all.
+Magento is strong enough to handle high website traffic, meaning transitioning to another platform isn’t unnecessary.

 Magento Cons